AlessiaRagheb/Tesi/README.md

 ## Problem Context

-Railway timetables involve multiple operational constraints, including:

-- Bidirectional train flows
+The railway network included:

+- Trains operating in both directions (up and down flows)
-- Single-track sections
+- Single-track sections shared by opposite flows
+- Block Points used to regulate train separation and safety constraints
 - Fixed station sequences
-- Real operational data
+- Real operational timetable data
-- Temporal overlap conflicts
+- Time overlap and resource conflicts

-The challenge was to determine whether a new train could be inserted into the system while fully respecting these constraints.
+The main challenge was to determine whether a new train could be inserted without interfering with existing services, particularly across shared single-track segments and regulated block sections.

 ---